Imagining a Fair Trade Future

 Unifor has undertaken an ambitious campaign to re-imagine global trade in the 21s century.
-We’re doing so with a series of town halls across the country, beginning with one in Hamilton, on April 20, which you can register for here.
+The union is hosting a series of town halls across the country to open a dialogue on what a People’s Trade agenda would look like.

 Find a People’s Trade Agenda town hall event near you:

 Trade is an age-old economic activity.
 Trade between people, communities, and nations has bolstered our collective development.
 Workers benefit from trade, so long as it improves our standard of living.

 Over the past generation, “trade” has become inextricably linked with so-called “free trade agreements” – a set of specific rules and guidelines governing trade between nations.
 Unfortunately, “free trade” rules not only aim to move goods and services across borders more cheaply – they have been designed to restrict the ability of governments and citizens to set local policy and manage their own economic affairs even when these are in the best interest of citizens and the planet.

 “Free trade agreements” have become so entrenched in our economic policy that seeking to negotiate more of them has become second-nature to politicians.
 Successful trade policy is often measured by how many “free trade agreements” we have signed.
 Yet few governments, including Canada’s, reflect on whether or not these agreements have achieved the desired outcomes of trade: higher living and work standards, greater equality, and ensuring the health and well-being of all people.
 That’s because it’s often not clear what, in fact, are the desired outcomes of trade, beyond market access for exporters and expanded protections for investors.
 There are countless examples of how one-sided, pro-business rules of trade have undermined workers’ rights, environmental standards, indigenous peoples, and local democracy.
 This has fueled a public outcry over trade and globalization throughout the world.